lsst-dm/dmtn-021/index.rst

 the differential (potentially spatially-varying) matching kernel in order to obtain an optimal subtraction.
-Additionally it does not require performing a Fourier transform of the exposures; thus no issues arise with handling masked pixels and other artefacts.
+Additionally it does not require performing a Fourier transform of the exposures; thus no issues arise with handling masked pixels and other artifacts.

 Image subtraction using the
 `A&L <http://adsabs.harvard.edu/abs/1998ApJ...503..325A>`__ method
 produces an optimal difference image in the case of a noise-less template.
-However, when the template is noisy (*e.g.*, when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of neighboring pixels within the resulting subtracted image, which will adversely affect accurate detection and measurement if not accounted for (`Slater, et al. (2016) <http://dmtn-006.lsst.io>`__; `Price & Magnier (2004) <Pan-STARRS%20Image%20Processing%20Pipeline:%20PSF-Matching%20for%20Subtraction%20and%20Stacking>`__).
+However, when the template is noisy (*e.g.*, when the template is comprised of a small number of co-adds), then its convolution with the matching kernel leads to significant covariance of noise among neighboring pixels within the resulting subtracted image, which will adversely affect accurate detection and measurement if not accounted for (`Slater, et al. (2016) <http://dmtn-006.lsst.io>`__; `Price & Magnier (2004) <Pan-STARRS%20Image%20Processing%20Pipeline:%20PSF-Matching%20for%20Subtraction%20and%20Stacking>`__).
 False detections in this case can be reduced by tracking the covariance matrix, or more *ad-hoc*, increasing the detection threshold (as is the